Richard R Johnson

 Twice-weekly seminar-style meetings: discussion of assigned readings; occasional student presentations

-Some knowledge of early American history would be useful but is not a prerequisite.
-More important is a desire to learn the skills of being an historian, and a readiness to attend every class and to commit to at least twelve hours of study a week outside class in preparation for the class and its assignments.
+RECOMMENDED PREPARATION : Recommended preparation for success in the course.
+Some knowledge of early American history (as through having taken courses in early modern Indian, Hispanic, Canadian, or British American history) would be useful but is not a prerequisite.
+More important is a desire to learn the skills of being an historian, and a readiness to attend every class and commit to at least twelve hours of study a week outside class in preparation for the class and its assignments.

 Class assignments and grading

-The class will consist of two seminar-style 90 minute meetings a week: it will involve discussion of the assigned readings and student presentations.
-Assignments will consist of a commitment to regular attendance in class, digesting substantial weekly readings in primary and secondary sources, and the preparation of three mid-sized (4-6 page) papers (a comparative book review, an analysis of a revolutionary war memoir, and a short individual research project) plus several one-page papers and oral reports.
-The course is a W-course, with a consequent emphasis upon writing assignments and developing oral and writing skills.
-Books likely to be required for the course: Morgan, Stamp Act Crisis; Gross, Minutemen and their World; Countryman, The American Revolution; Benjamin, Student's Guide to History; substantial Readings Package of primary and secondary sources
+The class will consist of two seminar-style 90-minute meetings a week: it will involve discussion of the assigned readings and student presentations.
+Assignments will consist of a commitment to regular attendance in class, digesting substantial weekly readings in primary and secondary sources, and the preparation of three mid-sized (4-5 page) papers plus several short (1-page) papers and oral reports.
+This is a W-course, with a consequent emphasis upon writing assignments.
+Class readings include primary and secondary accounts of: Aztec and Iroquois history; French and Spanish missionary writings; Dutch and English cartography; the conduct of European and Indian warfare (as assessing Ian Steeleís Warpaths and Jill Lepore's The Name of War); the settlement of Virginia and French Canada; and the processes of state-formation and imperial policy making.

-75% divided among papers and reports, remainder for in-class work, discussion and reports.
-A studentís work will be judged according to the strength, clarity, and concision of its arguments, its capacity to employ and analyze the appropriate course materials, and the relevance of its response to its chosen topic.
+25% for each of the two longer papers, 25% for short papers and reports, remainder for in-class performance A studentís work will be judged according to the strength, clarity, and concision of its arguments, its capacity to employ and analyze the appropriate course materials, and the relevance of its response to its chosen topic.